Industry News

 Each project manager can therefore create a marketing brief from a standardised template.

-These templates notably make it possible to:
+These templates make it possible in particular to:

 • centralise the necessary information